-Dr. Jennifer Williams, Executive Vice President for Institutional Effectiveness, is the University’s Title IX Coordinator.
+Dr. Jennifer Williams, Vice President for Institutional Effectiveness, is the University’s Title IX Coordinator.
 Dr. Williams coordinates the University’s response to complaints of sex-based discrimination, including sexual harassment, stalking, sexual assault, relationship violence, and other forms of sexual misconduct, as well as retaliation.

 If you have been the victim of sexual misconduct or are aware of sexual misconduct and would like to find out about how the University can help you, contact Dr. Williams at (720) 875-2809 or email@example.com.

 You may also want to make an appointment to talk with Dr. Laura Mohr, Sexual Assault Advocate, at (720) 875-2853 or firstname.lastname@example.org.
 Your conversation with Dr. Mohr (Director of Counseling Services, Assistant Professor of Behavioral Medicine) will remain confidential, and Dr. Mohr will not share anything with the Title IX Coordinator.

 You may seek the assistance of a trusted faculty member.
 If you do so, please keep in mind that all University employees (other than medical or counseling professionals) are mandatory reporters and must report all information to the Title IX Coordinator.

 Title IX and Campus Sexual Violence Act Resources